-2) Attendance at Six (6) Student Seminars and Six (6) Department Seminars
+2) Attendance at Six (6) Student Seminars and Eight (8) Department Seminars

 If the student has presented during a given semester, the instructor for the section will assign an initial grade based on their presentation.
 This initial grade is then used to determine the final grade by the student's attendance at both student seminars and department seminars.
-For each shortfall of the six (6) mandatory attendances for the student seminars and departmental seminars the student will be penalized two fractional letter grades (e.g., A to B+).
+Each seminar is worth one point but the Turner and Franklin lectures are worth two points.
+Students must have at least eight attendance points each semester.
+One of the eight may also include attending SynthX or Nanoscale Imaging.
+For each shortfall of the eight mandatory attendances for the student seminars and departmental seminars the student will be penalized two fractional letter grades (e.g., A to B+).